 Any student with advanced proficiency in a language not offered at Georgetown should contact his/her dean to inquire about the possibility of arranging a placement test in that language.
 Georgetown has recently started a partnership with the American Council on the Teaching of Foreign Languages (ACTFL) to certify student proficiency in languages not taught on campus.

 Georgetown College holds its students to all of the standards set forth in the Academic Regulations section of this Bulletin, including both the Academic Standards and the Honor System described therein.
 The former articulates university-wide standards for satisfactory academic performance, while the latter expresses the expectations for academic integrity that govern the intellectual life of our community.
 Additional regulations peculiar to the College are as follows:

-- No full-time student may work more than 20 hours per week without permission from the College Dean’s Office.
-A student electing to engage in a full-time commitment outside of academic coursework (e.g., employment, internship, or other opportunity) must request a leave of absence.
+- Students may not work more than 20 hours per week without permission from the College Dean’s Office.
+A student electing to engage in a full-time commitment outside of academic coursework (e.g., employment, internship, or fellowship opportunity) should request a leave of absence.

 - Any student with more than one incomplete in a given term who is unable to complete his or her work by the first day of class of the next term may not begin new courses without formal review and consent of the Dean’s Office, and may be directed to take a leave of absence.

 - Undergraduate students are required to be full-time.
 University-wide, full-time status is defined as 12 or more credits in a semester.
 Departures from this standard require exceptional approval, including:

 - A minimum of 60 credits must be completed in residence.

 - Additionally, students are required to complete at least half of the coursework for a major or minor at Georgetown.
 Transfer credit in excess of half of a major or minor may be counted as free electives toward the degree.
 Some departments and programs may set stricter limits on transfer credit within major and minor programs.